OthersideAI raises $2.6M to let GPT-3 write your emails for you – TechCrunch

 Of course, for something so important, you may wonder: why bother letting an AI do it at all?

 It’s sort of like how a car can go 120 MPH, but you never drive it faster than 80 (okay… 90).
 You want to know the thing isn’t going to fall apart as soon as it leaves its most obvious use case.
-For Otherside’s AI model, this means being robust enough to handle “serious” emails even if it’s most likely to spend its time replacing rote messages.
+For OthersideAI’s model, this means being robust enough to handle “serious” emails even if it’s most likely to spend its time replacing rote messages.

 Kuperberg said the company, which has almost 10,000 people waiting to get into its test version, has seen interest from engineers and developers as well as sales and support people.
 One instantly sees the application in a support or sales scenario where a handful of scripted questions or replies can be re-generated to be different every time, or slightly adjusted for the person or situation.
 That avoids the feeling of receiving a “form email” even though it amounts to the same thing.

 I mentioned the possibility of helping people who have trouble typing — someone who must write emails letter by letter using gaze detection might find this extremely compelling.
-Shumer said this hadn’t been on their radars to begin with but that the in the last few weeks they’ve seen interest from this direction
+Shumer said this hadn’t been on their radars to begin with but that in the last few weeks they’ve seen interest from this direction.

 Shumer was careful to assure that security comes first and this isn’t a data-sucking operation — obviously no one would want to use a tool that reads your email and uses that info for nefarious purposes, with the notable exception of Gmail.

-They feel secure in their approach, noting that Google seems more interested in selecting the right reply for the context, and text generation tools aren’t robust enough to handle the inputs Otherside’s GPT-3-based system handles with ease. ”
+They feel secure in their approach, noting that Google seems more interested in selecting the right reply for the context, and text generation tools aren’t robust enough to handle the inputs OthersideAI’s GPT-3-based system handles with ease.

 “If you want to make an email in the tone of the user, it can’t guess about the details.
 It needs a human.
 This isn’t a generated response, it’s taking direction,” Shumer said.

 The $2.6 million seed round was led by Madrona Venture Group, with Active Capital, Hustle Fund, Chapter One and more participating.
-It’s all going towards building the team so the company can build a full-scale product.
+It’s all going toward building the team so the company can build a full-scale product.

 Ultimately, they envision this as a small-scale test for a larger system of interlocking AIs that can safely and securely connect with one another, answering questions and providing information in a human-like way but with only the minimum human involvement.
 Obviously that’s somewhat of a long-term goal, but given all the talk for a decade or so about replacing email has come to nothing, perhaps it’s time to embrace it but let someone (or something) else take on a bit of the load.